-^{}In accordance with Accounting Standards Codification, investments that were measured at net asset value per share (or its equivalent) have not been classified in the fair value hierarchy.
-The fair value amounts presented in this table and table on previous page are intended to permit reconciliation of the fair value hierarchy to the line items presented in the statements of net assets available for benefits.
+\In accordance with Accounting Standards Codification, investments that were measured at net asset value per share (or its equivalent) have not been classified in the fair value hierarchy.
+The fair value amounts presented in the tables are intended to permit reconciliation of the fair value hierarchy to the line items presented in the statements of net assets available for benefits.

 Following are descriptions of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2020 and 2019.
+There have been no changes in the methodologies used at December 31, 2021 and 2020.